AI Development

 Compile with PPU whenever you can

-PPU-compiled models handle bounding-box decoding and NMS on the NPU, which reduces CPU overhead significantly.
+PPU-compiled models handle bounding-box decoding and NMS on the NPU, which significantly reduces CPU overhead.
 Without PPU, post-processing runs on the CM5 CPU and can become the bottleneck on Full HD streams.
 Most YOLO variants support PPU compilation.

 How to benchmark your own model